 - Elevated heart rate: The normal heart rate for an adult cat is around 160-240 beats per minute, depending on their size.
 Reduced hydration can cause the blood to thicken, meaning a cat’s heart will have to beat harder to get it moving around the body, so increasing their heart rate.

-- Reduced urination: Your cat has less fluids to remove so will be using their litter tray less frequently, so keep an eye on their toilet habits if you suspect dehydration, especially if they also appear to be off their food.
-Your cat’s kidneys will be detecting dehydration when there is a reduction in blood volume so will reduce the amount of urine produced to help conserve water.
+- Reduced urination: Your cat has fewer fluids to remove so will be using their litter tray less frequently, so keep an eye on their toilet habits if you suspect dehydration, especially if they also appear to be off their food.
+Your cat’s kidneys will be detecting dehydration when there is a reduction in blood volume so it will reduce the amount of urine produced to help conserve water.
 Constipation can also be an issue in a dehydrated cat.
+Check out our guide on the best cat food for constipation for more info.

 - Dry mouth: Dehydration will slow down the refilling of your cat’s capillaries and mucus membranes.
 A hydrated cat’s mucus membranes in their mouth will be pink and moist, whereas they will be paler, dry and tacky to the touch if their hydration levels are below par.
 This can also be the case for the mucus membranes in their inner eyelids.
 You can check if your cat’s capillary refill time has been reduced by pressing on their gums gently for a couple of seconds.
 When you release the pressure, their gums should return to pink within 1-2 seconds.
 If it takes longer than this, then your cat has some level of dehydration.